Edgar Wachenheim III

 Edgar Wachenheim III (born 1937) is an American investor and CEO and chairman of Greenhaven Associates.
 He founded that investment company, a former branch of Central National-Gottesman, in 1987 and has worked there since as CEO.
-Greenhaven Associates had reported assets under management worth $9.3 billion in January 2024.
+Greenhaven Associates had reported assets under management of at least $10 billion in 2025.
 CNBC reported Wachenheim's firm had an average annual return before fees of about 19 percent between 1988 and 2017.

 Wachenheim wrote a book about his career and investing methods called Common Stocks and Common Sense, published in 2016.
 A second edition was published in 2022.
 His investment strategies can be described as contrarian and value-oriented with a long-term time horizon.

 Early life and career

 Wachenheim was born in 1937 in New York City as the son of Edgar Wachenheim Jr. and Betty Lewis Wachenheim.
 He has one brother, and he grew up in New Rochelle, New York.
 Wachenheim studied at MIT for two years as an undergraduate, and thereafter went to Williams College, graduating in 1959.
 After that, Wachenheim worked at IBM before attending Harvard Business School, where he earned the degree Master of Business Administration, between 1964 and 1966.
 He subsequently worked at Goldman Sachs as a securities analyst.

 In 1969, Wachenheim took a job at the investment division of Central National-Gottesman (CNG), a company led by his in-laws, under Arthur Ross.
 When Ross retired in 1979, Wachenheim became the head of the investment division.
 Greenhaven Associates was founded by him in 1987 when the investment branch was spun off from CNG.
 It remained based in Purchase, New York.
 During the first few years, Greenhaven Associates exclusively invested wealth owned by CNG and the Wachenheim family, but later accepted new clients such as affluent families, university endowments, and nonprofit organizations.
 The value of the assets under management of the firm compounded over the years, from $300 million in 1991 to $1 billion in 1998, $2.7 billion in 2004, and almost $11 billion today.

 In July 2018, Wachenheim was interviewed by CNBC's Jim Cramer during the New York City investors conference "Delivering Alpha".
 The event was hosted by CNBC and the magazine Institutional Investor.

 Wachenheim is also the vice chairman of the board of Central National-Gottesman.
 Previously, he has also been on the board of directors of public companies.